rlrightleft/learn-SQL-MySQL/README.md

 ## About This Repo
 **SQL Dialect:** MySQL

-My solutions to **SQLZoo and HackerRank SQL exercises**, designed as a hands-on learning resource to practice SQL concepts.
+This is a personal learning archive where I document solutions and reflections from **SQL platforms like SQLZoo and HackerRank**.
+Each file contains the original SQL exercise (paraphrased if required), my solutions, and comments explaining the logic and key takeaways.

 All solutions are 💯 correct at the time of upload and include explanations to reinforce key SQL topics like queries, joins, subqueries, and more.

 ---

 ## SQL Topics Covered
-- SELECT, WHERE
-- GROUP BY, HAVING, ORDER BY
+- `SELECT`, `WHERE`, `ORDER BY`
+- `GROUP BY`, `HAVING`, aggregate functions
-- JOINs (INNER, LEFT, RIGHT, FULL OUTER)
+- `JOIN`s (INNER, LEFT, RIGHT, FULL OUTER)
-- Subqueries & CTEs
+- Subqueries and CTEs
-- Window Functions (RANK, DENSE_RANK, NTILE, etc.)
+- Window Functions (`RANK`, `DENSE_RANK`, `NTILE`, etc.)
-- NULL handling, CASE statements, and more
+- `CASE` statements, handling `NULL`, filtering, and more

-*⭐ Note: I do not claim ownership of the original SQL exercise/challenge/quiz designs.
-          Some sections are currently in progress.*

 ---

+## Current Sources

+- [`sqlzoo/`](./sqlzoo/) — Solutions to all SQLZoo tutorials and quizzes
+- [`hackerrank/`](./hackerrank/) — Paraphrased HackerRank challenges + solutions (in progress)
+- *(More sources may be added soon — e.g., LeetCode, StrataScratch, custom datasets)*

+---

 ## Why SQLZoo?
+[SQLZoo](https://sqlzoo.net/wiki/SQL_Tutorial) is a hands-on, beginner-friendly platform that lets you build up your SQL skills from the ground up using real data patterns.
-[SQLZoo](https://www.sqlzoo.net/wiki/SQL_Tutorial) is a hands-on platform for practicing SQL in bite-sized lessons.
-I chose SQLZoo because of its progressive difficulty and the variety of real-world examples it offers.
+I started with SQLZoo because of its structured progression and engaging challenges.

 Keywords: SQL practice, SQL interview prep, SQLZoo answers, SQL exercises